na-na-hi/renget/archive/d6rdp.md

 Flag: A black field with a diagonal left facing blood red band running through the middle, The red band is bordered by two smaller gold bands.
 In the center is a black circle with a white skull, giving the appearance of the band disappearing in the middle.

+###General Overview
-General Overview: Although the geography may be among the most hostile of all states, the Reaper Underworld is a successful country with a modern infrastructure and a stable economy.
+Although the geography may be among the most hostile of all states, the Reaper Underworld is a successful country with a modern infrastructure and a stable economy.
 Mori has managed to create a thriving society in what most would consider a death sentence, although her rule is autocratic and with an iron fist.
 She is the only government.
 All obey her, or they get the scythe.

 Mori has always seen it as her duty to protect the cycle of life and death, specifically the latter function.
 To this end, Mori has always been vehement in purging the lands of the undead and those who would avoid the cycle of death.
 Within less than five years of her state’s creation, the destruction of the traitorous six states (Holo CN) and the ruination of their lands led to her proclaiming a crusade of death.
 The citizens of the Reaper Underworld have supported her in this endeavor ever since.